EricGip/APIChallenge/README.md

 ### Decisions

+#### Questions

+1. Chose to create a REST API because it is the most common and I should focus on the fundamentals before I try deviating.
+   - I am aware of SOAP, GraphQL, gRPC, Websockets, and Webhooks.
+2. Chose to do this in Python with Requests, could have chosen language agnostic tool such as cURL and wrote CLI app in another language.
+   - JS/NPM and Axios/Fetch, Bash + cURL.
+3. Can think of 3 places we could have sorted the data:
+   1. In the backend during MongoDB API call, there is most likely an ORM function or argument for this.
+      - This limits us if we are extending the application, it is better to manipulate the data after this step.
+   2. In the backend after MongoDB API call with TypeScript.
+   3. In the CLI app after MongoDB API call with Python.
+      - Chose this because I am most comfortable with data structures & algorithms in Python.
+      - Unless there is something more efficient happening under the hood of either language, they should be around the same complexity of O(n log n).

 Since we are posting data, we need a persistent store and credentials for the database.
 I can think of doing this 5 ways.

 1. Sending db information in an email that's hopefully encrypted.